-Beginning on Light Up Night on the Friday before Thanksgiving and continuing through New Year’s Day, there are many great opportunities to enjoy beautiful displays of Christmas Lights in Pittsburgh.
+Beginning on Light Up Night on the Friday before Thanksgiving and continuing through New Year’s Day, there are many great opportunities to enjoy beautiful displays during Christmas in Pittsburgh.

 Here are a few of my favorite spots in and around downtown Pittsburgh to enjoy great lights and decorations during the holiday season.

 In the center of PPG Place, a brilliant black glass structure and one of the most recognizable buildings in the city, is a popular public square that is filled with festive charm.

 The highlight of PPG Place’s Christmas celebration is the 65-foot Christmas tree in the center of a beautiful ice skating rink.
 Like most city skating rinks, it’s on the smaller side and often crowded, but if you want to go for a festive skate, this is the place to do it.